-When the second season returns, keeping in line with the books, the show’s focus will move onto other characters in the Bridgerton family — specifically, the family’s eldest brother, Anthony.
+When the second season returns, keeping in line with the books, the focus will be on other characters in the Bridgerton family — specifically, the family’s rakish eldest brother, Lord Anthony Bridgerton (Jonathan Bailey).
+New first-look photos from the upcoming season feature the show’s usual glamour, romance and even a corgi.
 Here’s what we know about Bridgerton Season 2 so far:

 Bridgerton’s Season 2 will focus on Anthony Bridgerton and his new love interest.